 EWG had rated most of these as “high-hazard” in terms of the numbers of toxic chemicals they contained.
 These products contain chemical ingredients known to cause learning disabilities, cancer and birth defects.
 I tossed all mine and found new, natural or organic versions of everything.

 But I didn’t look up my cosmetics.
 After all, finding that perfect eyeliner or mascara that won’t smudge, or a lip color that will last can take years.
 Once you find your favorites, you’re loath to let them go.
 But are your cosmetics killing you?
+This short video on toxins in cosmetics is pretty eye-opening!

 How Bad Can a Little Mascara, Eyeliner, or Lip Gloss Be?